 Collections

 Gleim's collections reflect the literary development of Gleim's time and the culture of friendship of the Enlightenment.
-It is not Gleim's household effects and not primarily Gleim's literary works that make up the Gleimhaus as a museum, but Gleim's collections of pictures, books and letters, or in short: the 'three Bs'.
+The Gleimhaus as a museum is not primarily defined by Gleim’s household items or even his literary works, but by his collections of Bilder (portraits), Bücher (books), and Briefe (letters)—referred to as the ‘three B’s’.

-Today, it is the largest surviving 18th century poet's estate in its original collection concept in its historical location.
+Today, it is the largest preserved 18th century poet's estate in its original conceptual arrangement in its historical location.

-Large parts of the collection can be researched on the Internet.
+Large parts of the collection can be researched online.

 Libraries

-Gleim owned one of the most important bourgeois book collections of the 18th century, which has largely been preserved in its original location.
-Supplemented by a research library, the total holdings of the house today amount to around 30,000 volumes.
-The library holdings of the Gleimhaus are listed in K10plus, the union catalogue of the libraries of ten German federal states, the Prussian Cultural Heritage Foundation and a large number of other scientific, political and cultural institutions.
-In the OPAC (Online Public Access Catalogue) it is only possible to search the holdings of the Gleimhaus.
+Gleim’s estate includes one of the most significant private book collections of the 18th century, largely preserved intact at its historic location.
+Supplemented by a research library, the collection today comprises approximately 30,000 volumes.
+The library holdings of the Gleimhaus are catalogued in K10plus, the union catalogue of the libraries of ten German federal states, the Prussian Cultural Heritage Foundation and numerous other institutions in science, politics, and culture.
+In the OPAC (Online Public Access Catalogue) it is possible to only search the holdings of the Gleimhaus.
 Selected works will be successively added to the Digishelf portal.

-The library of the Gleimhaus is a member of the Arbeitsgemeinschaft der Spezialbibliotheken e.V. / Section 5 of the German Library Association.
+The Gleimhaus library is a member of the Arbeitsgemeinschaft der Spezialbibliotheken e.V.
+(Association of Special Libraries) /Section 5 of the German Library Association.

 Johann Wilhelm Ludwig Gleim was a real bibliomaniac.
-Even as a young man, he collected books, antiquarian and modern.
-With its incunabula, numerous books from the 16th and 17th centuries and its extensive collection of books from the 18th century, the Gleim Library is one of the largest surviving private bourgeois libraries of the time.
-Gleim's wide range of collections makes the book collection important for research in various disciplines to this day.
-In the modern extension to the Gleimhaus, all visitors can take a look at Gleim's wealth of books.
+From a young age, he collected books—both antiquarian and modern.
+With its incunabula, numerous books from the 16th and 17th centuries, and vast collection of 18th-century works, the Gleim Library is one of the largest preserved bourgeois libraries of the time.
+The breadth of Gleim’s collecting interests makes his library valuable to research across various disciplines even today.
+In the modern extension of the Gleimhaus, all visitors can view Gleim’s rich book collection.

-Gleim himself also saw himself as a collector of books for others, as his book owner's mark, his bookplate "Gleimii et amicorum", makes clear.
+Gleim saw himself as a book collector for others as well, as evidenced by his bookplate “Gleimii et amicorum”.
 The books were available to 'Gleim and friends'.
 Many of his friends used the collection as if it were a public library.
 In his will, Gleim stipulated that the books should remain accessible to the public even after his death.

-The library has been constantly expanded since then, with a focus on Gleim's works.
+The library has continually expanded, with a focus on works by Gleim himself.

-The collection can only be used by registering in the reading room.
+Access to the collection is available by appointment in the reading room.

 Working library

-In addition to the historical book collection, the working and research library collects relevant academic editions on Gleim's time as well as relevant research literature from various disciplines.
-The literary, cultural and social history of the 18th century form the focus of the collection, as do publications on Gleim and people in his circle of friends as well as corresponding editions of letters.
+Complementing the historical book collection, the working and research library gathers relevant scholarly editions from Gleim’s era, as well as research literature from various disciplines.
+The focus is on the literary, cultural, and social history of the 18th century, along with publications on Gleim and his circle of friends, including relevant editions of their correspondence.
 Works of art history, books on the history of paper, books and libraries as well as publications on regional history are also available, as is the extensive collection of reference works, encyclopaedias and bibliographies.

 The library can be used during opening hours in the reading room and most titles can be borrowed for a period of two weeks.